-Mayor Mike Werner called the meeting to order at 7:01 p.m. and led those in attendance in reciting the Pledge of Allegiance.
+Mayor Mike Werner called the meeting to order at 7:00 p.m. and led those in attendance in reciting the Pledge of Allegiance.
 Mayor Werner referenced the Open Meetings Act Poster at the entrance of the Community Meeting Hall.
-Council Members Greg Rickers, Joe Dalton, John Hestermann and Chad Neuhalfen were present.
-Other City Officials present were City Attorney Tim Moll for Mark Fahleson, City Administrator Stephanie Fisher and City Clerk/Treasurer Clint Hlavaty.
-Also present were Bill Gerdes, Matt Warner, Brandon Koll, Myron Gerlach, Phil Lorenzen, Cal Weeks, Deputy Dustin Buchheister, Captain Josh Clark and the News Reporter Michael Wunder.
+Council Members Chad Neuhalfen, Greg Rickers, Joe Dalton and John Hestermann were present.
+Other City Officials present were City Attorney Mark Fahleson, City Administrator Stephanie Fisher and City Clerk/Treasurer Clint Hlavaty.
+Also present were Nancy Meyer, Brandon Koll, Dan Habel, Deputy Dustin Buchheister, Captain Josh Clarke and the News Reporter Michael Wunder.
 Notice of the meeting and agenda were given to the Mayor and all Members of the City Council prior to the meeting.
-Notice of the meeting was posted at Russ’s Market Express, the US Post Office and the City Office.
+Notice of the meeting was posted at Russ’s Market Express, the US Post Office, the City Office and the City website (citywaverly.com).

 CONSIDERATION AND APPROVAL OF CLAIMS